blahosyl/enlightened-publishing/README.md

 The client's relevant experience is displayed on individual cards to avoid creating a large block of text and break up the information into smaller, digestible pieces.

-The cards are arranged in a responsive grid using Flexbox, similarly to the "running times" section of the Love Running project.
+The cards are arranged in a responsive grid using Flexbox, similarly to the "running times" section of the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-v3/).

 Additionally, the information within each card is divided into 2, and presented as a result of user interaction: